aintDatCap/snake/README.md

 * Click the currently set difficulty set the game difficulty
     * by clicking the second button, the user will be able to set the desired difficulty level(*'Normal'*, *'Hard'* or *'Easy'*)
 * Click Leaderboard
-    * by clicling this third button, a new screen containing a list of levels(grouped based on the 3 different difficulties) and the points gained so far in each of these levels will be shown
+    * by clicking this third button, a new screen containing a list of levels(grouped based on the 3 different difficulties) and the points gained so far in each of these levels will be shown
     * by clicking 'q' on the keyboard the user will be able to go back to the home screen
 * Click Exit
-    * if this last button is clicked, the user will exit and terminate the program
+    * if this last button is clicked, the program will be closed

 ## Authors
 * Caprini Federico (*'aintDatCap'*)
-* Grillinin Leonardo (*'LeonardoGrillini'*)
+* Grillini Leonardo (*'LeonardoGrillini'*)
 * Hossain Ababil (*'AbaSkillzz'*)